ContextLab/CDL-tutorials/packages/example_package/README.md

   return a + b
 ```

 In the CDL, we use `sphinx`, a package that helps to create awesome documentation.
+One of the nice things about `sphinx` is that if you document your code in the format above, it can be automatically ported to a `sphinx` documentation website.
+Therefore, we __strongly recommend__ using this format for code documentation (and documenting before or while you write the code!) as it makes the whole documentation process much, much easier.

+## `sphinx`
+`sphinx` is a python package that makes building great documentation easier.
+The basic idea is that it extracts the docstrings, example code, and tutorials in your software project and generates a nice html website from them.
+This website can be hosted on [ReadtheDocs](https://readthedocs.org/) (more on that later) or any web server (such as github pages).
+To generate `sphinx` documentation from scratch, (after installing `pip install sphinx`) you can use the [sphinx-quickstart](http://www.sphinx-doc.org/en/master/usage/quickstart.html) command line interface.
+However, this tutorial includes a template customized for CDL projects that you can use.